cristal-ise/cristal-ise/docs/IDL.md

 # IDL - Java Language Mapping

-In Cristal-ise, we have defined idl object that can be found in [`CRISTAL-iSEidl`](https://github.com/cristal-ise/cristal-ise/tree/develop/idl/src/main/idl).
+In CRISTAL-iSE , we have defined idl object that can be found in [`CRISTAL-iSE/idl`](https://github.com/cristal-ise/cristal-ise/tree/develop/idl/src/main/idl).
 When updating a java interface in that uses or that is binded with an IDL file, one should update the idl object itself and compile. <br/>

 In Example:  <br/> <br/>